cgreysongaito/Git_Tutorial/README.md

 -   Register for [GitHub](https://github.com/join?source=header-home)

-Benefits of Git and GitHub {#benefits-of-git-and-github .unnumbered}
+Benefits of Git and GitHub
 ==========================

 -   **Git**